ibm-cloud-docs/hs-crypto/retrieve-instance-id.md

 # Retrieving your instance ID
 {: #retrieve-instance-ID}

-You can target an individual {{site.data.keyword.hscrypto}} service instance for operations by including its unique identifier, or instance ID, in API requests to the service.
+You can target an individual {{site.data.keyword.cloud}} {{site.data.keyword.hscrypto}} instance for operations by including its unique identifier, or instance ID, in API requests to the service.
 {: shortdesc}

 ## Viewing your instance ID in the {{site.data.keyword.cloud_notm}} console